cubicleWar/ng-stripe-payments/README.md

 ## Usage

-To use Angular Payments, add angularPayments as a dependency to your AngularJS module or app.
+To use Angular Payments, add ngStripePayments as a dependency to your AngularJS module or app.

 Angular Payments it self depends on 2 libraries: